Sujan2023-AI/ESG_Analytical_Platform/README.md

 Explore the ESG knowledge graph, view the loaded repository, and run sample SPARQL queries from the SPARQL tab.

-There are few queries whioch have been al;ready executed which  shows the foillowing model semantics:
+There are few queries which have been already executed which  shows the foillowing model semantics:

 1) 	Path-Based Query: Retrieves ESG data explicitly following the direct hierarchical paths between metrics, categories, and pillars.